 t) organization and management of amateur sports activities

-x) care of international adoption procedures
+x) management of international adoption procedures

 y) civil protection